qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

   event, exact counterfactual credit, DM trials, and the zero-delay/no-removal evaluation form.
 It diagnoses a valid objective and optimizer.
 It does not yet show that a state-dependent neural policy can discover the rule.

+## 2026-08-31 — Neural exact-state development bank

+- The neural actor receives the accumulated 64 feature-value entries and 16 query- context entries already produced by the structured model.
+It receives no separate completion count, event identity, time, boundary, or future-relevance variable.
+- A first 16-mapping, 1,000-update pilot achieved training reward 0.701 but only
+  0.236 endpoint probability on 16 new mappings.
+This is recorded as a small-bank overfitting diagnostic, not evidence of success.
+- The next declared run uses 256 unique training mappings and 128 fixed development mappings.
+Its 6,400 batches of 16 give the approved 102,400 example exposures, but the 256 exact counterfactual examples are reused.
+This is explicitly an architecture-development approximation; it does not satisfy the later requirement for 102,400 newly generated sampled-RL sequences.